IOC approves venues for new sports at Tokyo 2020

 Organizers and the IOC are hoping the five sports will attract a younger generation of viewers and fans as well as sponsors and rejuvenate the Games' sports program.

-"WBSC is delighted with the decision of the IOC... to confirm Yokohama Stadium as a main venue," said World Baseball and Softball Confederation president Riccardo Fraccari.
+"WBSC is delighted with the decision of the IOC... to confirm Yokohama Stadium as a main venue," said the sports' confederation president Riccardo Fraccari.

 "Yokohama Stadium with its downtown skyline will provide a spectacular backdrop for Olympic baseball and softball - this is an exciting day that takes baseball and softball one step closer on the historic road to Tokyo 2020."